 An FMEA table may be 10 failure modes, 1,000 or 10,000.
 An FMEA table may fit on one page or fill a 150-page binder.
-Regardless of size, all the information from an FMEA can also be captured on one visual Cause Map.
-We call it a Cumulative Cause Map because it’s a collection of all the different failure modes.
-A Cumulative Cause Map doesn’t replace the FMEA, it complements it.
-A Cumulative Cause Map is ideal for recurring safety incidents, equipment failures or operational problems.
+Regardless of size, all the information from an FMEA can also be captured on one visual Cause Map diagram.
+We call it a cumulative Cause Map diagram because it’s a collection of all the different failure modes.
+A cumulative Cause Map doesn’t replace the FMEA, it complements it.
+A cumulative Cause Map diagram is ideal for recurring safety incidents, equipment failures or operational problems.
 Aggregate information is captured in one place.
 It can

-Download the Cumulative Cause Map PDF for the printer:
+Download the cumulative Cause Map diagram PDF for the printer:

 Using the Cause Mapping® Template with an FMEA table